 - The filter retaining small pieces of food and other debris.

 - The drain system consisting of the drain pipe connected to the sewer and the pump.
-The operating principle is similar to the one in a Bosch washing machine.
+The operating principle is similar to the one in a Bosch dishwasher.

 - The float switch protecting the dishwashers from various leaks.
 When this cylindrical plastic container floats, it closes the circuit.
 This happens in case of an excessive water intake.